internalregister/internalregister.github.io/_posts/2019-09-29-Console-Video.markdown

 The SetMemPPURAM macro chooses which of the 3 RAMs I'm working with, this will be discussed further down the post.
 In this code the counter is set to all zeros (16 bit), and then the bytes are read from the PPU-RAM (4096 bytes or two nested cycles of 64 each).

 The _nop_ in the part where the byte is read is due to the RAM and counter not being fast enough when using a 20Mhz microcontroller, so a _nop_ was needed to act as a delay between interactions.
-The dual-port RAM used for PPU-RAM is actually an 100ns RAM, which means it works reliably at a maximum frequency of 10Mhz, so when working with a microcontroller which is twice as fast that has to be taken into consideration.
+The dual-port RAM used for PPU-RAM is actually an 100ns RAM, which means it works reliably at a maximum frequency of 10Mhz, so when working with a microcontroller which is twice as fast, that has to be taken into consideration.

 Had I not used external counters, and the code would be more complex in the inner loop, I would have to increment the address and output two PORTs (because 8 bits are not enough) and still fetch the data and store to internal RAM, it would have been over 4 instructions.